mkrull/App-Unicheck-Modules-Redis/README.md

 # SYNOPSIS

-Uninets::Check::Modules::Redis can check used memory and reachability of redis servers.
+App::Unicheck::Modules::Redis can check used memory and reachability of redis servers.

 	# to show available information on parameters run
 	unicheck --info Redis